chrisbenge/clock_punkipa/README.md

 It's based on a brief supplied and has taken 4.5hrs to complete.

+This has been tested on the latest versions of Firefox and Chrome

 ## Additional Features

 - Pagination - Currently the results are set at 80 oper page, but there are more than 80 results according the API.
 Pagination would allow the user search more results